astianthus/word-order-variation/README.md

 ## Basic execution

 To run the script, Python 3 is required, as is a copy of the [Universal Dependencies](https://universaldependencies.org/) database.
+We have used version 2.10 but `corpora.txt` may be adapted to any other version.

 ```
 python3 analysis.py corpora.txt .